 Their Safety is Really All that Matters

 I’m not a helicopter parent.
 Really, I’m not.
 (Ok, some may disagree.)
-Regardless, once we have moved our student in and he/she is ready to embark on a new independent life, we still want to know they are safe at all times.
-Once the tears have stopped (ours, of course), it becomes easier each time you realize his/her growing autonomy (this is what we are supposed to want for our children) and happiness.
+Regardless, once we have moved our students in and they are ready to embark on a new independent life, we still want to know they are safe at all times.
+Once the tears have stopped (ours, of course), it becomes easier each time you realize their growing autonomy (this is what we are supposed to want for our children) and happiness.
 Knowing they are safe is a forever thing.
 Therefore, it may be helpful to know that FSU has a few very supportive resources available.
 Their safety really is all that matters.

 The university sends out alerts to the student for all criminal activity, as well as impending severe weather.
 I know some parents who subscribe to this service, but I would strongly encourage you to make sure your student subscribes to the service as they are the ones living there.
 If you choose to receive the notifications as well, realize now they may leave you feeling worried and helpless.